State Space Models for Event Cameras: Experiments

 The comparative analysis, as summarized in Table~\ref{tab:sota}, encompasses different backbones and detection heads.
 These include Sparse CNNs, GNNs, SNNs, RNNs, and various implementations of Transformers.

 Our S4D-ViT-B and S5-ViT-B models, which integrate SSMs with Attention (\ref{sec:method:ssm_vit}), demonstrate competitive performance across both datasets.
-Specifically, on the 1 Mpx dataset, our models achieve mAP scores of 46.8 and 47.2, respectively, which are competitive with the leading scores in this benchmark.
-While our models do not outperform the top-performing ERGO-12 \cite{Zubic_2023_ICCV} and GET-T \cite{Peng_2023_ICCV} in terms of mAP, they exhibit a notable balance between accuracy and model complexity, as indicated by their parameter counts of 16.5M and 17.5M, respectively.
+Specifically, on the 1 Mpx dataset, our models register mAP scores of 46.8 for S4D and 47.8 and 46.5 for the S5 Base and Small variants, respectively.
+These scores are competitive with the top performances in this benchmark, securing the second-highest task performance on the 1 Mpx dataset.
+While our models do not outperform the top-performing ERGO-12 \cite{Zubic_2023_ICCV} and GET-T \cite{Peng_2023_ICCV} in terms of mAP on the Gen1 dataset, they are very close to GET-T \cite{Peng_2023_ICCV} with a difference of only 0.2 mAP.

-Notably, our models perform consistently well across different frequencies as it can be seen in Table~\ref{table:benchmark_freqs}, highlighting their robustness and generalizability in comparison to RVT and GET-T, which tend to exhibit large performance drops.
-We achieve an average performance drop between training and testing frequencies of 3.31 mAP averaged on both Gen1 \cite{Tournemire20arxiv} and 1 Mpx \cite{perot_nips2020} datasets, while RVT \cite{Gehrig_2023_CVPR} and GET \cite{Peng_2023_ICCV} have a drop of 21.25 and 24.53 mAP, respectively.
+Notably, our models perform consistently well across different frequencies as can be seen in Table~\ref{table:benchmark_freqs}, highlighting their robustness and generalizability in comparison to RVT and GET-T, which tend to exhibit large performance drops.
+We achieve an average performance drop between training and testing frequencies of 3.76 mAP averaged on both Gen1 \cite{Tournemire20arxiv} and 1 Mpx \cite{perot_nips2020} datasets, while RVT \cite{Gehrig_2023_CVPR} and GET \cite{Peng_2023_ICCV} have a drop of 21.25 and 24.53 mAP, respectively.

 In summary, our proposed S4D-ViT-B and S5-ViT-B models establish themselves as effective and efficient contenders in the field of event-based vision for object detection.
-Their competitive performance metrics, coupled with their generalization capabilities across various inference frequencies, make them valuable contributions to event-based vision community.
+Their competitive performance metrics, coupled with their generalization capabilities across various inference frequencies, make them valuable contributions to the event-based vision community.